 2. He likes to assert dominance

-If your husband is accustomed to wielding power, he may yell at you to keep you in his control.
+If your husband is accustomed to wielding power, he may be berating at you or accusing to keep you in his control.
 It could be his way to reinstate dominance.

 3. He lacks emotional control